USCbiostats/slurmR/cran-comments.md

 process of the Journal of Open Source Software.
 We don't include Slurm as part of the SystemRequirements field since users without Slurm can still install this package and use some of its functions.

-## On previous CRAN comments

-1. Last submission included the note: "Package has help file(s) containing install/render-stage \Sexpr{} expressions but no prebuilt PDF manual."
-   Evaluation of the Sexpr is now done during the building process.
-I don't see such message now.

-   I've also added R-hub checks.
-All is working OK.

-Thanks